pratidnya-anekar/pratidnya-anekar/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/pratidnya-anekar]

-- 💬 Ask me about **Data Science, Machine Learning, basic web development**
+- 💬 Ask me about **Data Science, Machine Learning, and basic web development**

 - 📫 How to reach me **pratidnyaanekar@gmail.com**